lblod/frontend-burgernabije-besluitendatabank/README.md

-# BurgerNabijeBesluitendatabank (front-end)
+# Lokaal Beslist (front-end)

-[The front-end for BNB](https://burgernabije-besluitendatabank-dev.s.redhost.be/), a site that uses linked data to empower everyone in Flanders to consult the decisions made by their local authorities.
+[The front-end for Lokaal Beslist](https://lokaalbeslist-dev.s.redhost.be/), a site that uses linked data to empower everyone in Flanders to consult the decisions made by their local authorities.

-You can check out more info on besluitendatabanken [here](https://lokaalbestuur.vlaanderen.be/besluitendatabank), and the [app repo](https://github.com/lblod/app-burgernabije-besluitendatabank) here.
+You can check out more info on besluitendatabanken [here](https://lokaalbestuur.vlaanderen.be/besluitendatabank), and the [app repo](https://github.com/lblod/app-lokaalbeslist) here.
 The app repo will also contain general project information; this repo should only contain information needed specifically for the front-end itself.

 ## Tutorial: Getting Started